department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/where-you-get-care.md

 We can also mail prescription refills to you at your temporary address.
 Just be sure to allow about 2 weeks for the refills to arrive.
 [Refill your prescriptions](/healthcare/prescriptions/).

 For more information, contact your care team or the Traveling Veteran Coordinator at your local VA medical center.
-[Find a VA location near you](https://www.va.gov/directory/guide/home.asp).
+[Find a medical center near you](/facilities/).

 **Note:** If you’re planning to travel outside the U.S., you’ll need to sign up for our Foreign Medical Program.
 [Learn more about our Foreign Medical Program](https://www.va.gov/COMMUNITYCARE/programs/veterans/fmp/index.asp).